wrode/Blog/_posts/2016-08-19-Smart contracts.md

 <!--If we want (and dont have anything better to do), we could arrange the logic in a way that creates a smart contract that gives compliments.
 We might want to make it a little stingy however, and only give compliments to the people that send it money.
 The more money the contract recieves, the better the compliment it could give.-->

 After the original bitcoin paper was published, people started imagining new applications of Blockchains.
-In the previous blogpost, I presented Namecoin, a blockchain for managing domain names in a desentralized manner.
+In the previous blogpost, I presented Namecoin, a blockchain for managing domain names in a decentralized manner.
 In addition to using blockchains for agreeing about ownership of digital assets such as bitcoin and namecoin, people imagined using it for many other types of agreement too, such as ownership of physical assets and defining governance structures.

 The challenge was that each blockchain was being built with one application in mind.
 Every new application required a whole new blockchain.
 Creating a new blockchain requires a lot of resources, since a set of participants need to start maintaining a new agreement.
 Smart contracts changed this.
 The magic rules that define the functionality of one blockchain can be replicated into smart contracts on an existing smart contract blockchain.
 This means that instead of building a new blockchain for every type of application, it is possible to add several types of applications to **one** blockchain by using smart contracts.
 You essentially have many blockchains on the same blockchain, and is why some refer to smart contract blockchains as blockchain 2.0.